HolmesRPI/IntroSciComp2nd/README.md

 These are supplementary files for the text: Introduction to Scientific Computing and Data Analysis (2nd Edition) by Mark H. Holmes

+This repository is under construction and will be complete by Aug 28, 2023 (the current date is July 14, 2023).

 The compressed files include the following: